bakerjohn/k_9_robot/k_9_robot/k9readme.txt

 MJPG-Streamer:
-        Camera issues – some usb camera’s do not work on pi
+        Camera issues – some usb camera’s do not work on pi No video: you have to change the index.html line for the imbedded video to the correct IP address of your pi

 Webiopi:
 To debug your script and config, you should first run WebIOPi foreground before$ sudo webiopi -d -c /etc/webiopi/config

+to setup the wbiopi service to run on boot
 $ cd WebIOPi-x.y.z
 $ sed -i 's/ python3//' setup.sh
 $ sudo ./setup.sh